RetroPie/RetroPie-Docs/docs/Nintendo-DS.md

 ## Emulator: [DraStic](http://drastic-ds.com/)

 Note that while DraStic may run very well, it is currently experimental beta software.
-Previously, all games that require the microphone at any point would crash but with the newer version certain games will function that require microphone input.
-However, any games in "bookmode" (e.g Brain Training) will always play rotated at 90 degrees and cannot be rotated in Drastic.
+Any games in "bookmode" (e.g Brain Training) will always play rotated at 90 degrees and cannot be rotated in Drastic.

 ## BIOS